Campsites in Snowdonia

 Caernarfon, Gwynedd

-Award winning site with beautiful views at the foot of Snowdon in the heart of the Snowdonia National Park.
+Award winning site with beautiful views near the foot of Snowdon in the heart of the Snowdonia National Park.

 Nantcol Waterfalls